Hurricane Florence Death Toll Climbs to 7, Including Mother and Baby

 The death toll attributed to Florence stands at seven Saturday, six in North Carolina and one in South Carolina.
-Authorities say some other fatalities were unrelated.— A mother and her 8-month-old were killed when a massive tree crushed their brick house Friday, according to a tweet from Wilmington, North Carolina police.

-— A 78-year-old man was electrocuted in the rain while trying to connect extension cords for a generator, Lenoir County, North Carolina spokesman Bryan Hanks says.
+Authorities say some other fatalities were unrelated.— A mother and her 8-month-old were killed when a massive tree crushed their brick house Friday, according to a tweet from Wilmington, North Carolina police.— A 78-year-old man was electrocuted in the rain while trying to connect extension cords for a generator, Lenoir County, North Carolina spokesman Bryan Hanks says.

 — Another man’s body was found after he went outside to check on his hunting dogs and was blown down, Hanks says.